proplot-dev/proplot/docs/quickstart2.rst

 Panels, colorbars, and legends
 ==============================

-It is common to need “panels” for plotting secondary 1-dimensional datasets or summary statistics.
-It is also common to need colorbars or legends along the edges of axes and figures.
-Setting these up can be time-consuming with the default matplotlib API.
-To make this easier, ProPlot introduces the “panels” construct, powered by the `~proplot.axes.PanelAxes` class.
+It is common to need colorbars and legends along the edges of axes and figures.
+It is also common to need “panels” along the edges of axes, for plotting secondary 1-dimensional datasets and summary statistics.
+ProPlot satisfies both of these needs by introducing the “panels” construct, powered by the `~proplot.axes.PanelAxes` class and the `~proplot.subplots.subplots` command.

 Axes panels
 -----------